Public Interest Technology Community Innovation Fellowship

 The 2020 pilot cohort consisted of five teams from across the country.
 Each team will create their own public forums that are grounded in community needs and equity.
 Each team will initially engage a small group of community members in the planning phase to co-create their forums, and ensure that their approach will benefit the community they are aiming to reach.

-- Ann Arbor, MI: Jade Marks (Museum of Natural History) and Justin Schell (Shapiro Design Lab) are interested in community owned data.
+- Ann Arbor, MI: Jade Marks (Museum of Natural History) and Justin Schell (Shapiro Design Lab).
+Topic: Community owned data.

-- Los Angeles, CA: Sacha Van Voorhis (Discovery Cube) and Rebecca Ferdman (LA County Chief Sustainability Office) are interested in environmental sustainability.
+- Los Angeles, CA: Sacha Van Voorhis (Discovery Cube) and Rebecca Ferdman (LA County Chief Sustainability Office) Topic: Environmental sustainability.

-- San Jose, CA: Anja Scholze (Tech Interactive) and Corinne Okada Takara (Xinampa) are interested in biotechnology.
+- San Jose, CA: Anja Scholze (Tech Interactive) and Corinne Okada Takara (Xinampa).
+Topic: Biotechnology.

-- Waco, TX: Cindee Millard (Mayborn Museum Complex) and Melissa Mullins (Center for Reservoir and Aquatic Systems Research) are interested in water equity and access.
+- Waco, TX: Cindee Millard (Mayborn Museum Complex) and Melissa Mullins (Center for Reservoir and Aquatic Systems Research).
+Topic: Water equity and access.

-- Worcester, MA: Rachel Quimby (EcoTarium) and Stefanie Covino (City of Worcester) are interested in heat resilience.
+- Worcester, MA: Rachel Quimby (EcoTarium) and Stefanie Covino (City of Worcester).
+Topic: Heat resilience.

 Photo courtesy of Eric Workman, Museum of Science.